On Realistic Target Coverage by Autonomous Drones: Introduction

 \item We design a best-possible $O(\log{n})$-approximation algorithm and an efficient heuristic for coverage.
 We compare the proposed algorithms through extensive simulations.

-\item We develop and analyze a fully autonomous prototype of Argus to demonstrate the superior quality of coverage it can offer, and gauge the overhead of the proposed algorithms within a realistic system. \end{itemize}
+\item We implement and analyze Argus, a complete prototype of the system, to demonstrate the superior quality of coverage the system can offer, and gauge the overhead of the proposed algorithms in action. \end{itemize}